Multi-source Playback

 }

-To force layer selection, you should listen to the incoming layers in the layer broadcast event and then select the active layer using the following method:
+To force layer selection, listen to the incoming layers in the layer broadcast event and then select the active layer using the following command:

 millicastView.select({'encodingId': '1'});